Sales Engagement - Apollo.io

 and almost none of it is set up correctly

-We build the sequences, contact filters, intent signals, and CRM sync inside Apollo that turn a bloated database into a working outbound motion - without adding headcount.
+We build the sequences, contact filters, intent signals, and CRM sync inside Apollo that turn a bloated database into a working outbound motion - so your next SDR hire isn't the fix.
+Your current reps stay; the system does the prospecting grunt work.

 Most Apollo installs are a database with a login and nothing else

-Apollo ships with over 275 million contacts, a full sequence builder, job-change alerts, buying intent signals, AI-assisted email writing, and a dialer - and most mid-market teams use about 10 percent of it.
-The typical failure pattern looks like this: reps build sequences in isolation with no shared logic, contact filters are too broad so bounce rates climb and the domain reputation follows, the native HubSpot or Salesforce sync is turned on but field mapping is wrong so duplicate records and overwritten data become a weekly fire drill, and the intent data tab gets ignored entirely because nobody agreed on what a signal actually means for this business.
+Apollo ships with a database of hundreds of millions of contacts, a full sequence builder, job-change alerts, buying intent signals, AI-assisted email writing, and a dialer - and most mid-market teams run it like a contact list with a send button, ignoring the rest.
+The typical failure pattern: reps build sequences in isolation with no shared logic, contact filters are too broad so bounce rates and domain reputation follow, the HubSpot or Salesforce sync runs with wrong field mapping so duplicates and overwritten data become a weekly fire drill, and the intent tab gets ignored because nobody agreed what a signal means for this business.
 Apollo does not fail because the product is weak.
 It fails because the configuration work was skipped.

 Revenue Institute comes in at the architecture level.
-We define your ICP filters inside Apollo's search using firmographic, technographic, and intent criteria that match how your actual closed-won accounts look.
+We define your ICP filters inside Apollo's search using firmographic, technographic, and intent criteria that match your actual closed-won accounts.
 We build sequence libraries with branching logic, A/B subject line testing, and automatic exclusion rules so the same contact never gets hit from two directions.
-We wire the CRM sync correctly - field by field - so Apollo enrichment writes to the right places and your pipeline data stays clean.
+We wire the CRM sync correctly - field by field - so enrichment writes to the right places and pipeline data stays clean.
 Then we train the team on what to touch and what to leave alone.

 What we do with Apollo